thomasleplus/jwt-utils/README.md

 ### [jwt-unsign](jwt-unsign)

-A bash script that exploits the JWT "none" algorithm vulnerability by modifying JWTs found in input streams.
+A Bash script that exploits the JWT "none" algorithm vulnerability by modifying JWTs found in input streams.

 #### What it does